elastic/elastic-serverless-forwarder/docs/README-AWS.md

 - Empty value for a given key is not allowed

 ## Tags support
-Adding custom tags is a common way to filter and categorize items in datasets.
+Adding custom tags is a common way to filter and categorize items in events.
 ```yaml
 inputs:
   - type: "s3-sqs"